Clinical Documentation Specialist

 How Long Does it Take to Become a Clinical Documentation Specialist?

 The road to becoming a documentation improvement specialist varies.
-Expect a minimum of one year to attain a postsecondary award in a clinical documentation specialization.
-Allot enough time to complete programs, up to perhaps three years, as some are on predetermined schedules and others are completed at the student’s pace.
+Expect at least one year to attain a postsecondary award in a clinical documentation specialization.
+Set aside enough time to complete programs, up to three years, as some are on predetermined schedules and others are completed at the student’s pace.

 Students pursuing a bachelor’s degree in health information technology or a related field might need up to five years to complete, including certification.